Terms & Conditions

 6.4 Where Goods ordered are out of stock or no longer available, we will inform you.

-7.2 All items are subject to availability.
+7.2 All Goods are subject to availability.

 7.3 All illustrations, colours, dimensions, weights and capacities given are intended merely to present a general idea of the Goods and Services described and none of these shall form part of the Contract.
 Goods described in the catalogue and on the website, although often of a standard design, are subject to the Company’s policy of continuous improvement and the Company reserve the right to incorporate changes or make substitutions without prior notice.